Hydrangea plants are known for their large, showy flowers, which make them popular garden plants.

 If your plant looks weak and unhealthy, it is probably leggy.
 This is because the plant is not getting enough light and cannot grow properly.

-The Hydrangea leaves might be yellow or pale, and the stems might be thin and spindly.
+The plant leaves might be yellow or pale, and the stems might be thin and spindly.

 How To Fix a Leggy Hydrangea

-If your Hydrangea is looking a bit leggy, there are some simple steps you can take to fix it.
+If your Hydrangea is looking a bit leggy, you can take some simple steps to fix it.

 Here are some of the best ways to fix a leggy hydrangea: